 All applicants are asked to submit their Personal Statement in PDF format.
 If you do not have the tools needed to create PDF files, you may use the Word to PDF converter we have provided on the Documents page of the application.

 The application process is not complete until the committee receives a letter from your proposed Rockefeller University mentor recommending your appointment and indicating both the human subjects project you will work on and your mentor's and your plan for your career development.

 If you have already selected a mentor, please ask your mentor to send the letter.
 If you do not have a mentor but have identified potential mentors, please contact the potential mentors directly to discuss the possibility of your joining their lab.
 If you want additional information about potential mentors, contact Dr. Coller at email@example.com

 The Rockefeller University Heads of Laboratories can be viewed at https://www.rockefeller.edu/research/faculty/labheads/.

 Your application is considered complete when we have received the completed application form, the required application materials, two letters of reference, and the mentor's letter.
 The Search Committee will not review incomplete applications.

-If you have questions regarding your application or require assistance with the online application system, please contact the Administrator at .
+If you have questions regarding your application or require assistance with the online application system, please contact the Administrator at firstname.lastname@example.org.

-The Rockefeller University is an Affirmative Action/Equal Opportunity/VEVRAA Employer with a policy that forbids discrimination in employment (which includes hiring, terms and conditions, promotion, and termination) on the basis of race, color, religion, sex, age, national origin, citizenship status, marital status, sexual orientation, military status, veteran status, or disability.
-The Administration has an Affirmative Action Program to increase the employment of women and members of protected classes in all areas of the University's activities.
+The Rockefeller University is an Equal Opportunity/VEVRAA Employer with a policy that forbids discrimination in employment (which includes hiring, terms and conditions, promotion, and termination) on the basis of race, color, religion, sex, age, national origin, citizenship status, marital status, sexual orientation, military status, veteran status, disability, or other protected status under local, state, or federal law.